-National Closure: Enrollment to the Rare Disease arm of the 100,000 Genomes Project is due to close nationally on the 30th September 2018.
-The project has now enrolled over 60,000 patients and family members nationally into the rare disease arm so many thanks to all who have contributed to the successful completion of this part of the project.
+National Closure: Enrollment to the Rare Disease arm of the 100,000 Genomes Project closed nationally on the 30th September 2018.
+The project has now enrolled over 70,000 patients and family members nationally into the rare disease arm – so many thanks to all who have contributed to the successful completion of this part of the project.

 For clinical colleagues:

 - Please continue to let us know about any urgent requests or if you have specific queries about your patients in the Project, and we will endeavour to answer these as soon as possible.

 - Please note genetic testing for rare disorders continues to be available through the NHS regional genetic laboratory network, and the West of England Genomic Medicine Centre and our laboratory partners will communicate more information about how to access the new NHS genetic testing service as soon as this information is available.

 - Please note your clinical team will contact you whether any significant results have been found or not.
 It is likely to be at least year or more before results are returned.
 You can find out more at: https://www.genomicsengland.co.uk/taking-part/information-for-participants/